Sunday, December 14, 2008

 The show always angers me.
 Many times, animals are left abandoned by their previous owners, without food and adequate shelter.
 Other times they are removed from their active owners, who have physically abused them by malnourishment and beatings.
 What always bothers me is this:

-I look at these people as scum.
+why do some people think they are so much better than an animal that they can treat it however they want?I look at these people as scum.
 They are the lowest form of a human being who deserve to be treated like a murderer or a rapist, they deserve to go to jail.

 Whether human being or animal, any human being can recognize the look of pain in the eyes of a living creature.
 Those with compassion can also see suffering, hunger, and loneliness.
 Every human being is born with the ability to exhibit compassion, but many choose to ignore it.